-ln Process 2102-1102
+2011-2012 In Process

 Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT Ministry, Board, and school initiatives were implemented in all schools to improve student achievement ion literacy and numeracy.
-The EQAO 2011 results in the Primary and Junior Assessments were above the provincial average, however overall average on all assessments did not increase by 2%.
-Distributed sufficient copies of EQAO sample booklets of the Primary, Junior, Grade 9 and OSSLT for all students writing these assessments during the 2010-2011 school year.
-These sample booklets allowed teachers to perform diagnostic assessments and allowed students the opportunity to experience EQAO assessments.
-The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments: LITERACY SMART Goal To reduce the achievement gap between males and females by improving the achievement of male students in Literacy on EQAO provincial assessments by 5% June 30, 2011.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL To advance student achievement through Ministry of Education, Board and School initiatives on Provincial EQAO Primary and Junior Assessments, EQAO Secondary Mathematics Assessment, and the Ontario Secondary School Literacy Test (OSSLT) an average of 2% by June 2011.
+Indicators and Comments Ministry, Board, and school initiatives were implemented in all schools to improve student achievement ion literacy and numeracy.
+The EQAO 2011 results in the Primary and Junior Assessments were above the provincial average; however' overall average on all assessments did not increase by 2%.
+Distributed sufficient copies of EQAO sample booklets of the Primary, Junior, Grade 9 and OSSLT for all students writing these assessments and allowed students the opportunity to experience EQAO assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following SMART Goals to facilitate student achievement on the EQAO Assessments.
+The Board Improvement Plan provided the following the achieve teach achievement on the EQAO Assessments.
+Theracy on EQAO Provincial assessments by 5% June 30, 2011.
 Primary results in literacy for males increased.
-Junior results in literacy for males increased.